 “Our air conditioner isn’t working.
-It’s not responding to the remote, and we’ve tried two remotes that we have in the house, and neither of them do anything.
+It’s not responding to the remote, and we’ve tried two remotes that we have in the house, and neither of them does anything.
 What do you think the problem could be?
 We put new batteries in and it’s still not working.”

 In most cases when an air conditioning unit stops responding to the remote, it’s something as simple as dead batteries, or a faulty handset.
-However in some cases it may mean something more.
+However, in some cases, it may mean something more.

 If your air conditioning unit is not responding to the remote, we recommend you follow these steps before you book a diagnostic callout.

 First, check if the display on the remote is working by seeing if you can read the information on it.
 If not, a simple fix of a battery change will likely solve your issue.
 To remove the batteries from a split system remote control, simply slide the remote panel down to reveal the other buttons.
 When it stops, give it an extra tug to slide the panel off completely.
 The battery compartment will be exposed.
 Check that the metal components are not corroded and replace the batteries.
 Double-check the user manual to ensure you are using the correct batteries and also remember to inspect the remote to make sure you insert them the right way round.